Fentanyl Detox & Withdrawal Timeline

 Fentanyl is a powerful opioid painkiller with a high addiction potential that is 50 to 100 times more potent than morphine.

 People who use fentanyl on a regular basis may develop dependence, meaning that stopping or drastically decreasing use can result in withdrawal symptoms.
-Withdrawal symptoms can also occur if a person suddenly dramatically decreases their dose or dosing frequency.
+Fentanyl withdrawal symptoms can also occur if a person suddenly dramatically decreases their dose or dosing frequency.

 Fentanyl Withdrawal Timeline

-The timeline of fentanyl withdrawal symptoms depends on many factors, including formulation and individual factors.
+The timeline of fentanyl withdrawal symptoms depends on many factors, including other substances being used, physical and mental health and other individual factors.
 However, a general timeline is as follows:

 Fentanyl Withdrawal Symptoms